You've got choices for your individual retirement account.

 Roth IRA

 Created as an alternative to traditional IRAs, Roth contributions are not tax-deductible, although any earnings grow tax-free.
 This means paying taxes now to enjoy tax-free income in retirement.
-Certain income limits are required to qualify.
+Certain income limits are required to qualify and if you are over 50, you may be able to make catch-up contributions up to the allowable limit.

 Self-Directed IRA